yufree/yufree.cn/content/en-about.md

 slug: "en/about"
 ---

-Hi, My name is YU Miao and I am currently a scientist at the Jackson Laboratory.
+Hi, my name is Yu Miao, and I’m currently a scientist at the Jackson Laboratory.

-My major is Environmental Science and I have to learn lots of knowledge to investigate a specific environmental question.
-In this case, I have to be a dabbler in many science topics.
-I also like cooking, photography, programming, solving puzzles, reading,...
-However, I am good at none of them.
-In this cas, I am a dabbler in life, too.
+My major is Environmental Science, which requires me to learn a wide range of knowledge to investigate specific environmental questions.
+This means I’m a dabble in many science topics.
+I also enjoy cooking, photography, programming, solving puzzles, and reading, though I’m not particularly good at any of them.
+In a way, I’m a dabble in life itself.

-I am lazy, so I just modified [Yihui's pages](http://yihui.name) to show this blog(in fact, I just got the parts which I could figure out the meanings and thanks a lot, Yihui).
-But I am always willing to learn something new and this blog will be focused on something interesting in my life.
+I’m also quite lazy, so I’ve modified [Yihui’s pages](http://yihui.org) to include this blog.
+I just got the parts I could figure out the meanings of, and I really appreciate it, Yihui.
+I’m always eager to learn something new, and this blog will focus on interesting aspects of my life.

-Since English is not my mother tongue, you have to bear my tongue to read my articles.
+Since English isn’t my first language, you may have to bear with my writing.

 Don't panic!